Frequently Asked Questions

 19) My name appears on your web site under "Recommended for an Award".
 What does this mean?

 This means that your application for the competition has been successful.
-You will receive an official letter by email which includes follow-up information and the comments from the evaluators.
+You will receive an official notification by email which includes follow-up information and the comments from the evaluators.
 Some candidates are recommended for an award on a "conditional" basis.
 In this case, candidates are requested to address issues raised by the evaluators.
 The award will only be granted upon receipt of a satisfactory response.

 20) Do you offer summer internships?

 IDRC offers a 12-month paid internship through the IDRC Research Awards program, which is managed by Fellowships and Awards.
 In addition, IDRC has a summer student employment program managed by the Human Resources Division.
 For more information, please visit IDRC’s Student Opportunities.

 21) Do you have a volunteer program?